Acquire Funding For Small Business to Grow

 If you plan to seek a loan from a bank, you should be prepared to provide a detailed explanation of how the funds are to be used.
 Most importantly, you will also be required to detail how you plan to repay the loan.
 The bank will require recent personal income tax returns, bank statements, credit history, and other personal financial information such as business tax returns.

 Participants in the alternative funding space offering online and mobile applications work a little differently.
 The application, for example, can be completed in less than five minutes.
 This compares to the average of about twenty-five hours that small business funding spends on filling out paperwork at an average of three conventional banks before securing some form of credit, according to the Federal Reserve Bank of New York’s Fall 2013 Small Business Credit Survey.
-Online applicants can be approved in hours and have the money in their account in just days, whereas in the conventional banking model small business funding owners may not be approved for several weeks.
+Funding options for small businesses allow online applicants to be approved in hours and have the money in their account in just days, whereas in the conventional banking model small business funding owners may not be approved for several weeks.

 Another way in which online lenders differ from banks is the way in which we make our funding decisions.
 We use predictive modeling, data aggregation, and electronic payment technology to assess the health of a business.
 Banks and other traditional lenders generally consider both the small business funding owners’ personal credit history and key metrics about the borrower’s business.
 Alternative lenders use these indicators but also focus on current cash flow and performance of the small business funding using a broad array of traditional and nontraditional data sources.